patrickd-/solidity-fuzzing-boilerplate/README.md

 # Differential fuzzing against an executable via FFI shell command execution:
 forge test --match-path src/test/example/BytesLib-FFI-diff.sol
 ```

+Note that forge will appear to be stuck, but it's actually running 999999999 tests as configured in [foundry.toml](foundry.toml).
+This is intended to be kept running on servers for hours.
+If you instead want to run quick tests, eg. for CI, adjust the configuration according to your needs.

 ## Reproducing a finding / Manual testing